imransilvake/scss-framework/README.md

 # SCSS Boilerplate
 SCSS Boilerplate is a pure scss framework (no JavaScript) for building responsive, fast, robust, and adaptable web apps or sites.
-This framework is especially designed according to developers needs.
+This framework is especially designed according to developer's need.

 ## Browser Support